Mankiala

 Mankiala (مانکیالہ; also known as Manikyala and Manikiyala) is a village in the Rawalpindi District of Punjab province of Pakistan, known for the nearby Mankiala stupa – a Buddhist stupa located at the site where, according to legend, Buddha sacrificed some of his body parts to feed seven hungry tiger cubs.

 Location

-Mankiala is located 36 km southeast of Islamabad, Mankiala stupa is located in the village of Tope Mankiala, near the place named Sagri, 2nd near village of Dhakala and 3rd near village of Sahib Dhamyal.
+Mankiala is located within the Pothohar Plateau 36 km southeast of Islamabad, Mankiala stupa is located in the village of Tope Mankiala, near the place named Sagri, 2nd near village of Dhakala and 3rd near village of Sahib Dhamyal.
 It is 36 km southeast of Islamabad, and near the city of Rawalpindi.
 It is visible from the nearby historic Rawat Fort.
 It is situated along the Kallar Syedan Road.

 Etymology

 The town is said to be named after Raja Man or Manik, who is said to have built the village's stupa during the Buddhist era.

 The village is said to have been previously known as Manikpur or Maniknagar, and was capital of the ancient Hindu Rakshasas.
 However, archaeological evidence does not support the conclusion that Manikpur was the capital of the Rakshasas, and that the village's ruins were built during the Buddhist-era.